 A popup windows will appear with a set of buttons allows choosing among predefined patterns (‘Logos’ or ‘Patterns’) as well as to open a selection window to upload an image of your choice.

-- assign a foreground color.
-By default, it’s the color of the dark dots of the QR code, but it’s possible to adjust it with the color picker tool and even with the eye dropper tool to retrieve an existing color of the graphic composition
+2. assign a foreground color.
+By default, it’s the color of the dark data module of the QR code, but it’s possible to adjust it with the color picker tool and even with the eye dropper tool to retrieve an existing color of the graphic composition

 It’s always possible to move, rotate and enlarge/decrease the logo interactively in the pop-up window.
-More info on our online manual.
+More info on the online manual.

-Everything can’t be done when branding a QR code with a logo.
-Check our other posts on how and where to add a logo to a QR code and things to avoid.
+Some things must be avoided when branding a QR code with a logo.
+Check the blog posts on how and where to add a logo to a QR code and things to avoid.

 7. Conclusion